MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

     ![Screenshot showing the SQL Database link.](./media/contoso-migration-refactor-web-app-sql/provision-sql1.png)

-1. They specify a database name to match the database, SmartHotel.Registration, that's running on the on-premises VM.
+1. They specify a database name to match the database, `SmartHotel.Registration`, that's running on the on-premises VM.
 They place the database in the ContosoRG resource group.
 This is the resource group they use for production resources in Azure.

     ![Screenshot showing SQL Database instance details.](./media/contoso-migration-refactor-web-app-sql/provision-sql2.png)